bkpecho/SimpliAdmin/README.md

 # SimpliAdmin

-SimpliAdmin is a straightforward CRUD (Create, Read, Update, Delete) app developed with Node.js, Express, MongoDB, EJS, and Bootstrap.
-It provides a user-friendly interface that allows you to effortlessly manage user data.
+SimpliAdmin is a user-friendly CRUD (Create, Read, Update, Delete) application built using Node.js, Express, MongoDB, EJS, and Bootstrap.
+It simplifies the management of user data by providing a straightforward interface.

 ## Features